tamentis/cartman/README.rst

 TODO
 ----
+ - use format instead of %.
+ - use a better module for HTML parsing.
+ - return errors to the front end (html-stripped) when then reach cartman.
+ - abstract the text module behind an inheritable class, that will allow version specific parsing implementations.
+ - add a modular backend support, could be set to:
+    - http (current implementation)
+    - xmlrpc (through the plugin)
+    - db (direct database access, has to have access to the database)
+    - direct (use the trac module, has to be on the installation machine)
  - don't die if there is a trailing slash.
  - find a way to read comments (tricky because there is nothing that dumps the comments in their raw format in the default Trac installation).